pyani-plus/pyani-plus/tests/fixtures/tools/README.md

-The `tools` directory contains dummy mock tests designed for version testing of third-party tools.
+The `tools` directory contains mock tools designed for version testing of third-party tools.
 It also includes examples of faulty tools that are either not executable or do not provide version information.